 "Funny Aneurysm" Moment: In episode 3, Usagi talks about how much fun it must be to never wake up again, because you get to stay in your dreams forever.
 It wasn't so much fun in episode 69, when she almost died because she couldn't wake up.

 The Al/En episodes are much more popular among American and Canadian fans.
 This is because these episodes have very faithful translations, and not as many censor cuts and no missing episodes.
-These episodes were actually held up during the first run of the English dub and aired out of order (and thus creating massive plot holes) due to an attempt by DiC to sell them to Fox as part of a weekend syndication package (the first episode of this arc actually did air on a Fox Kids Saturday morning slot).
+These episodes were actually held up during the first run of the English dub and initially aired after the first 12 Rini episodes due to an attempt by DiC to sell them exclusively to a Network (the first episode of this arc actually did air on a Fox Kids Saturday morning slot).
 To the rest of the world, they're just filler episodes.

 Chibi-Chibi is much more popular amongst American fans as due to her cuteness and not being bratty like Chibiusa.